carlosalvarado1988/react-with-typescript-reminders-app/README.md

 - make sure to anotate `JSX.Element` as return type for components to ensure compilation detects erros when not returning elements as expected

-## TODO:
+## Live demo:

-- sync with github repo (done)
+- sync with github repo (done): repo react-with-typescript-reminders-app
-- deploy to vercel (done)
+- deploy to vercel (done): [react-with-typescript-reminders-app.vercel.app](react-with-typescript-reminders-app.vercel.app)
-- make Notion project page for personal portfolio
+- make Notion project page for personal portfolio: